drashland/website-v2/docs/sinco/v3.x/1_getting_started/2_about_sinco.md

 ## Concepts

-Sinco is similar to the more well known tools that achieve the same thing, such as Puppeteer.
+Sinco is similar to the more well-known tools that achieve the same thing, such as Puppeteer.
 What sets Sinco apart is:

 - It's the first Deno browser automation tool